jhoey7/diksha-test/README.md

 ```shell
 $ bee run
 ```
-This will start a web server running `diksha-test` listening on port 20000.
+This will start a web server running `eDOT-test` listening on port 20000.

 Or you can execute file that built after execute `go build`.

-Execute `./diksha-test` in terminal for linux or mac.
+Execute `./eDOT-test` in terminal for linux or mac.

-Open `diksha-test.exe` for windows.
+Open `eDOT-test.exe` for windows.

 ## Running the tests and linter